odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

     ??? expert "Working with open metadata archives (1.5 hours)"

-        In this section you will be creating a utility that builds an *Open Metadata Archive* containing a new *Open Metadata Type* and an instance of that type.
+        In this exercise you will be creating a utility that builds an *Open Metadata Archive* containing a new *Open Metadata Type* and an instance of that type.

         ??? expert "What is an open metadata archive?
 (15 mins read)"